-Born Felix Arvid Ulf Kjellberg, PewDiePie is the son of two wealthy Swedish business executives and devoted a large part of his early career to playing video games, becoming best known for his Let’s Play commentaries.
+Born Felix Arvid Ulf Kjellberg, PewDiePie is the son of two wealthy Swedish business executives.
+PewDiePie devoted a large part of his early career to playing video games.
+As a result, Pew Die Pie became best known for his Let’s Play commentaries.
 He is now mostly known for his comedic — and often controversial — YouTube videos.
-His use of profanity and politically incorrect language, as well as his off-color comments about the mentally handicapped, people of color, and Jews, have prompted quick apologies from PewDiePie.
-This year alone, PewDiePie had to issue apologies for misogynistic comments and insensitivity toward people struggling with addiction.
+His use of profanity and politically incorrect language — as well as his off-color comments about the mentally handicapped, people of color, and Jews — have prompted quick apologies from PewDiePie.
+PewDiePie issued apologies for misogynistic comments and insensitivity toward people struggling with addiction earlier this year.

 When Giraffes Attack

 The real story here isn’t about PewDiePie losing his number one spot to T-Series.
 It’s about the vulnerability of networked printers.

 TheHackerGiraffe, a PewDiePie fan, claimed responsibility for the printer attack.
 TheHackerGiraffe took advantage of an open network port available on hundreds of thousands of printers worldwide.
 This security loophole allows hackers to capture or manipulate print jobs, access the printer’s file system and memory, and even cause physical damage to the device.